 The main things you are looking for to spot a good buy with Keepa

 1. Is it something to stock for Q4 – does it increase significantly in price?

 2. Is the current price a temporary blip?
 What is the normal selling price over the last 3 months?
-You may have found a product that on the face of it looks profitable but the current selling price may only be there for a few days and when it reverts back to the regular price you make no profit or even a loss.
+You may have found a product that on the face of it looks profitable but the current selling price may only be there for a few days.
+It then reverts back to the regular price and you make no profit or even a loss.
 A lot of new sellers get caught out by this.

 3. Is the product regularly out of stock.
 If Amazon runs out of stock quite often, which is shown by the clear areas, then it might be an opportunity to buy the stock now ready to sell at a higher price when Amazon runs out.
-If all sellers run out of stock regularly this is even better as it means you can sell in these gaps probably at a much higher price.
+If all sellers run out of stock regularly this is even better as it means you can sell in these gaps probably at a much higher price with little competition.

 4. Is the product discontinued?
 If Amazon has stopped selling the product completely and the price is gradually increasing and the number of sellers decreasing then it usually means this is no longer manufactured.
 If you can still find the product cheap then there should be an option to stock up and sell for a good profit.